 - Establishes the Mobile Affiliate Council

-- Third-party games are released on the Mobage Open Platform
+- Releases third-party games on the Mobage Open Platform

 - Establishes Everystar as a subsidiary